josephg/egwalker-paper/reg-text.typ

   ]
 ) <traces-table>

-/ Sequential Traces: ("seq"): Keystroke-granularity history of a single user writing a document, collected using an instrumented text editor.
+/ Sequential Traces: (S1, S2, S3): Keystroke-granularity history of a single user writing a document, collected using an instrumented text editor.
 These traces contain no concurrency.
 We use the LaTeX source of a journal paper @Kleppmann2017 @automerge-perf, the text of an 8,800-word blog post @crdts-go-brrr, and the source for this article.
-/ Concurrent Traces: ("conc"): Multiple users concurrently editing the same document in realtime, recorded with keystroke granularity.
+/ Concurrent Traces: (C1, C2): Multiple users concurrently editing the same document in realtime, recorded with keystroke granularity.
 We added 0.5–1 second of artificial latency between the collaborating users to increase the incidence of concurrent operations.
-/ Asynchronous Traces: ("async"): We reconstruct an editing trace for a file in a Git repository, with concurrency mirroring the branching/merging of the Git commits.
-Since Git does not record individual keystrokes, we generate the minimal edit operations to perform each commit's diff.
+/ Asynchronous Traces: (A1, A2): We reconstructed the editing trace of some files in Git repositories, with concurrency mirroring the branching/merging of the Git commits.
+Since Git does not record individual keystrokes, we generated the minimal edit operations to perform each commit's diff.
 We use `Makefile` from the Git repository for Git itself @git-makefile, and `src/node.cc` from the Git repository for Node.js @node-src-nodecc.
-These are some of the most-edited files in their respective repositories, containing merges of as many as six branches.

-The traces vary in size by more than an order of magnitude.
-To allow comparisons across traces, instead of reporting the runtime to replay an event graph, we report the replay throughput in units of millions of editing events per second.

-// TODO: is it millions of run-length encoded event sequences, or millions of individual events (as reported in @traces-table)?

-== Eg-walker compared to existing CRDTs

-We compare the performance of eg-walker to existing CRDT algorithms along the following dimensions, which are the most important aspects for practical use:

-/ Merging remote edits: How long it takes a replica to process a batch of updates it has received from another replica, and incorporate it into its local state. //For CRDT algorithms, the remote document state consists of the set of all CRDT messages.
-For eg-walker, the state is the event graph.
-/ File size: How many bytes it takes to encode the state of a document to send over the network or store on disk.
-// TODO: memory use?

-/*
-There are several other performance differences between the systems that we aren't measuring here:

-- Time to process local editing events.
-CRDT implementations need to convert local editing events into their own internal CRDT message format.
-Eg-walker is much faster here, but all the algorithms we measured can process local edits many orders of magnitude faster than any user is capable of typing, so we don't consider this test particularly relevant in practice.
-- Time to merge individual changes received over the network.
-This is hard to measure in practice.
-Eg-walker will have much less stable performance: it will be faster to merge individual sequential changes, but much slower when merging long lived branches compared to CRDTs.
-- Resident memory usage during editing.
-CRDT implementations need to keep the CRDT state resident in memory while a user edits a document.
-Eg-walker does not - the equivalent CRDT state is only generated when replaying or merging remote operations.
-And then, only the relevant parts.
-However, our eg-walker implementation currently still keeps the event graph in memory anyway.
-*/

-We measure the performance of eg-walker compared to several existing, heavily optimised CRDT libraries: Automerge @automerge, Yjs #footnote[We also tested Yrs @yrs, the Rust rewrite of Yjs by the original authors.
-At the time of writing it performs worse than Yjs, so we have omitted it from our results.] @yjs, Cola @cola, and json-joy @jsonjoy.
-We found they vary wildly in performance: on some tests the best-performing library is about 500$times$ faster than the slowest.
-It is difficult to determine which differences are due to implementation style, and which are fundamental algorithmic differences.

-In order to better compare algorithms, not implementations, we also wrote our own optimised CRDT implementation, _dt-crdt_ @dt-crdt.
-It uses the same language (Rust), code style, B-tree data structures, and optimisations as our eg-walker implementation.
-These optimisations are documented in more detail in a blog post @crdts-go-brrr.
+The recorded editing traces originally varied a great deal in size.
+We have roughly standardised the sizes of all editing traces by duplicating some of our recorded event graphs multiple times.
+For example, a trace containing events ${A, B, C, ...}$ would be repeated to become ${A_1, B_1, C_1, ..., A_2, B_2, C_2, ..., A_3, B_3, C_3, ...}$.
+Each repeated copy of the graph happens causally after all earlier repetitions, so for example ${A_1, B_1, C_1, ...} -> {A_2, ...} -> {A_3, ...}$.
+All traces were normalised to contain approximately 500k inserted characters.
+This results in documents up to about 100 pages in length, depending on the number of deleted characters and the printed font size.

+== CPU Performance

+The slowest operation a collaborative editing system performs is merging a large set of remote editing events from another peer.
+All received changes need to be transformed and merged into the active document. @chart-remote shows the time taken by each tested algorithm to merge all changes in our dataset.
+For the CRDT algorithms, the events have been preprocessed into the appropriate CRDT message format.
+The time taken to do this is not included in the measurement.

+We have also measured the time taken to convert local editing events (keystrokes) into the CRDT's local format.
+However, all the systems we measured could process millions of events per second - and as this is far in excess of human typing speed, that chart is not included here.

 #figure(
   text(8pt, charts.speed_remote),
   caption: [
-    The speed of eg-walker event graph replay, compared to merging the equivalent set of CRDT operations.
+    The time taken by each algorithm to merge all editing events.
+Each algorithm received as input the complete set of "remote events" (which differed depending on the algorithm) and output the resulting, merged document.
   ],
   kind: image,
   placement: top,
 ) <chart-remote>

-@chart-remote shows that in this scenario, eg-walker is very fast: on sequential traces it is around 5$times$ faster to replay the event graph than dt-crdt integrating the equivalent remote operations.
-In the worst case, eg-walker has about half the throughput of dt-crdt.
-In absolute terms, our slowest test case (_git-makefile_) took just 15ms to process.
-Eg-walker processes over 1M events per second in all the traces we have.
-@chart-all-remote compares the same workload on other CRDT libraries; eg-walker outperforms both Yjs and Automerge on almost all traces.

-// TODO: add eg-walker to this chart (with the y axis fixed to 0-3 Mevents/sec)
-#figure(
-  text(8pt, charts.speed_remote),
-  caption: [
-    The speed of merging remote operations into a replica's local state in several CRDT implementations.
-  ],
-  kind: image,
-  placement: top,
-) <chart-all-remote>
+This chart is interesting for several reasons:
+// And I'm not sure how many of these reasons to include here!

+// - Eg-walker and the OT implementation, as expected, added no overhead at all in processing the purely sequential event traces (S1, S2, S3).
+- There is more difference between different CRDT implementations than there is between Eg-walker and our reference CRDT implementation.
+When measuring pure performance, implementation quality seems to matter more than algorithm.
+- C1 and C2 hit some pathological case in the automerge library.
+We have reported this to the package maintainers.
+- As expected, our operational transform implementation performs very well when there is no concurrency.
+But it scales very poorly as editing traces become more complex.
+Merging the _A2_ trace took approximately 1 hour - which is 160 000x slower than Eg-walker.

+As discussed earlier, this chart is somewhat misleading.
+Eg-walker and CRDT approaches have a similar performance profile when merging large sets of remote changes.
+However, the CRDT implementations we measured must also perform this work any time a document is loaded from disk.
+The Eg-walker and OT approaches have no additional overhead when loading a document into a text editor beyond reading the text content itself.

 == Eg-walker performance and concurrency

-Eg-walker is especially fast on traces that are mostly (e.g., `node_nodecc`) or entirely sequential.
+In @chart-remote above, we see that Eg-walker is especially fast on traces that are mostly (e.g., _A1_) or entirely sequential (e.g., _S1_).
 This is because we can clear the internal state and skip all of the internal state manipulation on critical versions (@clearing).
 To quantify this effect, we compare eg-walker's performance with a version of the algorithm that has these optimisations disabled.
-@ff-memory shows the memory usage over the course of replaying one trace, and @speed-ff shows the ratio of replay throughput between the optimised and the unoptimised versions for several traces.
+@ff-memory shows the memory usage over the course of replaying one trace, and @speed-ff shows the time taken to replay all our traces with this optimisation enabled and disabled.

 // TODO: what is the unit ("state size") of the y axis of this chart?
 // TODO: Typst has a bug that is currently labelling this figure with the wrong number!
 #figure(
   text(8pt, charts.ff_chart),
   caption: [
-    A comparison of the eg-walker state size while processing the _friendsforever_ data set, with and without internal state clearing enabled.
+    A comparison of the eg-walker state size while processing the _raw C1_ data set, with and without internal state clearing enabled.
+Unlike in other tests, for this chart we use the raw (not duplicated) version of the dataset.
   ],
   kind: image,
   placement: top,